Skip to main content

 What if I'm denied disability benefits?

 No. You can apply for disability benefits on your own.
-However, many people find it helpful to work with an experienced disability attorney or representative who can help gather medical evidence, prepare your application, and represent you at hearings.
+Some people choose to work with an experienced disability advocate or representative who can help gather medical evidence, prepare forms, and assist with hearings.

 What's the difference between SSDI and SSI?